ananafrida/comp-333-3-frontend/README.md

 Please provide an estimate of how much each team member contributed.
 For example, "50/50" or "60/40".
 This helps us understand the distribution of work.

+- Backend:
+   - Nishant Aggarwal:100%
-- Team Member 1: Anan Afrida (60%)
+   - Anan Afrida:0%
+- Frontend:
-- Team Member 2: Nishant Aggarwal (40%)
+   - Nishant Aggarwal: 40%
+   - Anan Afrida: 60%